 Cocktail Cod Cakes, Remoulade

 Soon the holiday season will officially be upon us and to go along with some fancy cocktail cheer you may be looking for some interesting hors-d’oeuvres.
+These Cocktail Cod Cakes Remoulade may just be the perfect pick for your entertaining needs.

 Inspired by one of my favorite cookbooks, “Vineyard Harvest” by Tina Miller with Christie Matheson, these Cocktail Cod Cakes, Remoulade bites are really delicious, and quite pretty for presenting to guests.